-August can be a slow month.
-Your audience might be tuning out while they’re on vacation—not to mention that you and your coworkers might also be taking the opportunity for some well-deserved R&R. While you’re enjoying these last few slow weeks of summer, why not get a head start on your fall video strategy and do a video library audit?
+January can be a slow month.
+Your audience might be tuning out while they’re on vacation—not to mention that you and your coworkers might also be taking the opportunity for some well-deserved R&R. While you’re enjoying these last few slow weeks of the holiday season, why not get a head start on your 2019 video strategy and do a video library audit?

 In our first post in this series, we covered how to get your video library set up for success.
 Now we’re going to tackle how to do a periodic review of your videos—how to determine what content is still relevant and what can be archived or even deleted.
 And we speak from our own personal experience!
 We’re not sure if you noticed, but we here at Vidyard have a lot of videos…